 Easter Weekend in New Orleans is like stepping into a wonderland.
-Seriously, the weather is perfect.
+The weather is perfect.
 There are gorgeous men in perfectly tailored seersucker suits stepping out in style.
-Bright colors abound, and the city smells of sweet olive, wild rose and yellow jasmine.
+Bright colors abound, the city smells of sweet olive, wild rose, and yellow jasmine.
 Not to mention what’s happening inside the city: a cornucopia of parades, brunches, drag shows, music, and more with some of the most fun people you will ever meet.

 Check out the cotton tails on these bunnies:

-Experience food, an open wine, beer and vodka bar, a great auction, lots of entertainment – and of course, the fabulous Bunny Boys at the 8th Annual Bunnies in the Big Easy event at the House of Blues Music Hall.
-Tickets are $35 but the memories and the eye candy are priceless.
-7:00 p.m. – 9:30 p.m.
+Experience food, an open wine, beer and vodka bar, a great auction, lots of entertainment – and of course, the fabulous Bunny Boys at the Bunnies in the Big Easy at the Sheraton New Orleans.
+Tickets are $40 but the memories and the eye candy are priceless.
+7-9:30 p.m.

 A brunch we won’t have to drag you to…

-From incredible Bloody Marys to mimosas and food that will leave you wishing you’d worn your comfy pants, The Country Club’s Drag Brunch is something you can’t miss.
+From incredible Bloody Marys to mimosas and food that will leave you wishing you’d worn your comfy pants, The Country Club Drag Brunch is something you can’t miss.
 Remember to book a reservation early because tables fill up as fast as the tasty beverages their bartenders pour.
-10:00 a.m. to 3:00 p.m.
+For some other great brunch destinations, see our recommendations below.

 All the glitz and glamour of Easter:

-Back in the early 80’s, Chris Owens, renowned French Quarter singer and all around femme fatale started the French Quarter Easter Parade.
+Back in the early 80s, Chris Owens, renowned French Quarter singer and all around femme fatale, started the French Quarter Easter Parade.
 Since then, this parade has taken off.
 Starting on the corner of Canal and Bourbon streets, the parade makes its way through the French Quarter past the Chris Owens Club at 500 Bourbon.
 You’ll see fantastic floats and incredible costumes, not to mention some of the city’s most famous bands and dance troupes.
-1:00 p.m. to 3:00 p.m.
+1-3 p.m.

 Hop on over to the gayest parade ever.

-The Gay Easter Parade (map left) takes a slow stroll through the French Quarter passing every gay bar and many gay-owned restaurants and shops along the way.
-There are carriages, convertibles, walking groups, amazing costumes and plenty of drag!
-4:30 p.m. to 6:30 p.m.
+The Gay Easter Parade takes a slow stroll through the French Quarter passing every gay bar and many gay-owned restaurants and shops along the way.
+There are carriages, convertibles, walking groups, amazing costumes, and plenty of drag!
+4:30-6:30 p.m.